reilivia/reilivia.github.io/_posts/2022-09-22-assignment-2-documentation.markdown

 There are two mouse interaction, the mouse trail and mouse ripple.

 Mouse trail is an array of circles that follow the mouse.
-The circles is white and positioned at the bottem after the background.
+The circles is white and positioned at the bottom after the background.
 The idea is this mouse trail acts like a flashlight so you can see what is happening on the screen.
 The mouse trail start of with a certain size, and gradually scale down and dissapear and new circle appears.

 Mouse ripple is a group of three circles.
 When you click on the canvas, it will create three circle that start with size 0, and gradually scale up until it covers the whole canvas.